captionfeng/Mystudy/README.md

 # Mystudy
-It’s my study about data structure and algorithm
+It’s my study about data structure and algorithm.I love it.